 saru

-July fifteenth was a sea day.
-It seems that there was an event in Harumi, do you know the origin of the sea day?
-July 20 is the original anniversary, which comes from the fact that in 1876, Emperor Meiji sailed at the Meiji Maru, a lighthouse cruise ship that was not a warship, and returned to Yokohama on July 20.
-The Meiji Maru is an iron sailing ship made in the UK (the current ship is steel), and the Ogasawara Investigation Team was a new shipbuilding, so it arrived at Ogasawara two days earlier than the British ship that departed on the same day.
-It is a ship with episodes such as contributing to possession.
-Later, it became a training boat for Tokyo Shosen School.
-Even now, it is preserved as a national important cultural property on the premises of Tokyo University of Marine Science and Technology in Echinakajima, Koto-ku, and can be visited.
-(You can see the Goza place in Emperor Meiji, etc.) Well, there are two points of contact between Meiji Maru and Chuo-ku.
+July 15th was Sea Day.
+It seems that there was an event in Harumi, but do you know the origin of Sea Day?
+July 20 is the original anniversary, but it comes from the fact that Emperor Meiji sailed in 1876 (Meiji 9), the first non-warship ship, the Meiji Maru, and returned to Yokohama on July 20.
+The Meiji Maru is a British iron sailing ship (now the ship is made of steel), and since the Ogasawara Research Team was riding a new ship, he arrived at Ogasawara two days earlier than the British ship that departed on the same day.
+It is a ship with episodes such as contributing to the possession of the Ogasawara Islands in Japan.
+Later, it became a training boat for the Tokyo Shosen School.
+Even now, it is preserved as a national important cultural property on the premises of the Tokyo University of Marine Science and Technology in Echinakajima, Koto-ku, and can be visited.
+(You can see Goza in Emperor Meiji) Well, there are two points of contact between Meijimaru and Chuo-ku.
 Tokyo University of Marine Science and Technology and Ishikawajima Shipyard.

-Meiji Maru seen from the Chuo-ku side across the canal.
-The three yellow masts that can be seen far from Ishikawajima Park and Shinkawa Park are Meijimaru.
+The Meiji Maru was seen from the Chuo-ku side across the canal.
+The three yellow masts that can be seen from Ishikawajima Park and Shinkawa Park are Meiji Maru.

-Tokyo University of Marine Science and Technology (formerly Tokyo University of Marine Science and Technology) Interaction with Sea Day Chuo-ku
+Tokyo University of Marine Science and Technology (formerly Tokyo University of Marine Science and Technology) Seanichi Chuo-ku

-Up to this point, it has been written in various things, but about the site after the relocation of Shosen School.
-The site school building is the Central Commercial School, which opened here in 1900 (later Central Commercial High School and Central Commercial Junior College).
-It was handed down to the current Chuo Gakuin University.
-(Relocated in 2001) Condominiums are now built, and there is nothing to survive at that time, but there is a monument of "the birthplace of Chuo Commercial School" along the Sumida River Terrace.
+Up to this point, it is written in various things, but about the site after the relocation of the merchant ship school.
+The site school building is the Central Commercial School, which opened here in 1900 (later the Central Commercial High School and the Central Commercial Junior College).
+It was handed down to the present Chuo Gakuin University.
+(Relocated in 2001) Condominiums are now built, and there is no one that survives the time, but there is a monument of "the birthplace of the Chuo Commercial School" along the Sumida River Terrace.

 Ishikawajima Shipyard

-Meiji Maru refurbished at the Ishikawajima Shipyard, which was located at the current Okawabata River City 21, when it became a training boat for the Shosen School.
-It seems that it took a lot of time, such as dredging the bottom of the Sumida River to pass through the Meiji Maru.
+Meiji Maru refurbished at the Ishikawajima Shipyard, which was located at the current Okawabata River City 21, when it became a training ship for a merchant ship school.
+It seems that it took a lot of time to dredge the riverbed of the Sumida River to pass through Meiji Maru.

-Ishikawajima Shipyard is the first West-style shipyard in Japan that the Shogunate ordered Nariaki Tokugawa in Mito to build on the arrival of Perry in 1853.
+Ishikawajima Shipyard is the first Western shipyard in Japan that the Shogunate ordered Nariaki Tokugawa of Mito to build on the arrival of Perry in 1853.
 In the Meiji era, it was paid to the private sector and became Ishikawajima Harima Heavy Industries (currently IHI).
-The image is an illustration in a book called "Tokyo Famous Zoukai" at that time, and is just a picture when Meiji Maru is in the dock.
-The dock seems to have opened toward the main stream of the Sumida River, Shinkawa.
+The image is an illustration in a book called "Tokyo Famous Places" at that time, and is just a picture when Meiji Maru is in the dock.
+The dock seems to have been opening toward the main stream of the Sumida River, Shinkawa.

 The plant continued until it was closed and sold in 1979.
 When I was a child, I knew the time with the factory siren ringing at noon and evening.
-At the Ishikawajima Shipyard, materials such as models are displayed at the "Ishikawajima Museum" at the town corner exhibition hall in Chuo-ku, where you can see the face of Chuo-ku, which was also an industrial area.
+For the Ishikawajima Shipyard, materials such as models are displayed at the "Ishikawajima Museum" of the Machikado Exhibition Hall in Chuo-ku, where you can see the face of Chuo-ku, which was also an industrial area.

 With the transition of the times, the relationship between Chuo-ku and the sea is gradually becoming thinner, but it was said that Sea Day and Chuo-ku were also connected.